hattrickltd/hattrick-components/readme.md

 ## Available components

 These are the currently available Hattrick Components.
-For more details, see the readme.md in each respective component.
+For more details on how to use each component, see the respective readme.md linked in the table below.

 | **Component** | **Description** |